United Kingdom

 Residential Property Developer Tax (RPDT)

-A UK RPDT has been introduced with effect from 1 April 2022.
+A UK RPDT was introduced with effect from 1 April 2022.
 It applies to a company or corporate group that holds or has held interests in land/property as trading stock in the course of a trade and is subject to corporation tax on trading profits from residential property development activity.
 The tax applies at a rate of 4% to annual profits exceeding GBP 25 million (on a group basis, where relevant).

 Income tax for non-resident companies

 A non-resident company is subject to UK corporation tax on the trading profits of a UK PE and, irrespective of whether there is a UK PE, the trading profits attributable to a trade of dealing in or developing UK land, as well as profits from a UK property rental business.
-Non-resident companies are also subject to UK corporation tax on gains on the direct and certain indirect disposals of UK property (see ‘‘Capital gains on disposal of UK immovable property by non-UK residents’ in the Income determination section).
+Non-resident companies are also subject to UK corporation tax on gains on the direct and certain indirect disposals of UK property (see 'Capital gains on disposal of UK immovable property by non-UK residents’ in the Income determination section).

-Any other UK-source income received by a non-resident company is subject to UK income tax at the basic rate, currently 20%, without any allowances (subject to any relief offered by a double tax treaty [DTT], if applicable).
+Any other UK-source income received by a non-resident company is subject to UK income tax at the basic rate, currently 20%, without any allowances (subject to any relief offered by a DTT, if applicable).
 This charge has most commonly arisen in relation to UK rental income earned by a corporate non-resident landlord (NRL), which, until 5 April 2020, was within the scope of UK income tax.
 The United Kingdom operates an NRL scheme that requires the NRL's letting agent or tenants to withhold income tax at 20% at source unless they have been notified that the NRL has applied for and been given permission to receive gross rents.
 The NRL scheme is continuing, notwithstanding that corporate NRLs are now within the scope of corporation tax in respect of the profits of their property rental business (see ‘Non-resident companies within corporation tax on UK property rental business income from 6 April 2020' in the Income determination section).

 Diverted Profits Tax (DPT)